yverdon/geocity_front/README.md

 yarn deploy
 ```

-⚠️ Notice the `--delete` flag which means all files not present locally will be deleted on the remote server.
+🚨 Notice the `--delete` flag which means all files not present locally will be deleted on the remote server.
 Be careful, this can leads to data loss!

-⚠️ If your want to deploy not on the root you need to add the pathname accordingly inside the `package.json` under `pathname` default is set to `/`.

-⚠️ Make sure that the static server file is listed in the ALLOWED_CORS environment variable in the backend config https://github.com/yverdon/geocity/blob/master/env.demo#L30
+🚨 Make sure that the static server file is listed in the ALLOWED_CORS environment variable in the backend config https://github.com/yverdon/geocity/blob/master/env.demo#L30